SOUTH WEST ENGLAND FIELD TARGET ASSOCIATION

 Definitions of shooting positions:

-In the event of a ‘cease fire’ order, guns will be discharged into the ground, the muzzles dropped and actions left in the open position.
+In the event of a ‘cease fire’ order, guns will be discharged, over the firing line and into the ground, muzzles dropped and actions left in the open position.
 Targets must not be sighted during a cease-fire.
 Guns will only be sighted, shouldered or discharged over a recognised firing line.
 Guns will always be kept un-loaded and un-cocked when not in use.

 The competitors may leave the firing line under the following conditions:

 1. Voluntary abandonment of the shoot, in which case his score to that point will be presented as a valid result.

 2. To effect a repair to equipment which has been rendered unsafe or incapable of firing a shot by whatever means.
 This does not include zero shift of optical equipment or poorly zeroed systems, an exception to this being should a rifle take a fall or severe knock on the firing line (e.g. by failure of sling or similar).

 3. Any other occurrence, which is deemed valid by the R.O.’s (e.g. extreme weather conditions that may cause a safety hazard).

 Note: In item 2, the R.O. can allow a competitor to replace the faulty part or equipment, but no visit to the zeroing range is allowed, unless permission is given by the R.O.

 The possession and/or consumption of any intoxicating substance (alcohol or illegal drugs) on the firing line is strictly prohibited.
 A competitor will not be permitted to handle or use a gun if the organiser discovers that they have consumed alcohol or illegal drugs prior to shooting, and will be asked to leave the club premises.
 The club and/or region reserve the right to pursue further action following any such misconduct.